omerbsezer/Fast-Kubeflow/README.md

 ## What is Kubelow <a name="whatIsKubeflow"></a>
 - "The Kubeflow project is dedicated to making deployments of machine learning (ML) workflows on Kubernetes simple, portable and scalable." (ref: kubeflow.org)
 - "Kubeflow has developed into an end-to-end, extendable ML platform, with multiple distinct components to address specific stages of the ML lifecycle: model development (**Kubeflow Notebooks**), model training (**Kubeflow Pipelines** and **Kubeflow Training Operator**), model serving (**KServe**), and automated machine learning (**Katib**)" (ref: opensource.googleblog.com).
+- Kubeflow is a type of ML data pipeline application that provides to create ML data pipeline (saving model and artifacts, running multiple times) like [Airflow](https://airflow.apache.org/)

 ## How Kubeflow Works? <a name="howKubeflowWorks"></a>
 - **Kubeflow** works on **Kubernetes** platform with **Docker Containers**.